iYung/jetpack-slices-example/README.md

 # Jetpack Slices Example

-Welcome to my project that demonstrates some basic features from the [Android Jetpack's](https://developer.android.com/jetpack) [Slices](https://developer.android.com/guide/slices/) library!
+Welcome to Jetpack Slices Example!
+This project demonstrates some basic features from [Android Jetpack's](https://developer.android.com/jetpack) [Slices](https://developer.android.com/guide/slices/) library.
+There are two apps here: one that creates a counter slice and one that hosts this slice.
 Most of my explaining is done at [this]() article on Medium.

 # Relevant Files
 The important files are linked in the list below: